merdok/homebridge-webos-tv/README.md

 For more info check the homebridge wiki [Connecting Homebridge To HomeKit](https://github.com/homebridge/homebridge/wiki/Connecting-Homebridge-To-HomeKit).

+### Inputs
+Inputs and apps are automatically fetched from your TV.
+As default only Live TV and basic external inputs (HDMI1, HDMI2, etc) are enabled in the "inputs spinner".
+To add more apps to the spinner simply go on the accessory configuration in the Home app and check all the inputs which you would like to have in the spinner.

 ### Configuration
 #### Platform Configuration fields
 - `platform` [required]